-- Cannot require employees to work in excess of 12 hours in a day without overtime pay.
+- cannot require employees to work more than 12 hours in a day without overtime pay; and

-- Must be given to employees and/or posted in the workplace.
+- must be given to all employees covered by the agreement, and/or posted in the workplace.

-The regular overtime rules apply if any of the required conditions set out in the regulations are not met or maintained.
+Regular overtime rules apply if the conditions set out in the modified work arrangement are not met or maintained.

-Modified work arrangements do not replace other permits or variances.
-A permit from the Director of Employment Standards would still be required by an employer who wishes to arrange a longer averaging period than allowed by an MWA; or wishes to vary the rules for schedules and days off per week.
+A permit from the Director of Employment Standards is required to arrange an averaging period longer than allowed by a MWA, or wishes to vary the rules for days off per week.